top of page

 Our Story

-A group of women co-founded New Family Traditions in 2008 to build a safe place for women and their family to heal from the generational cycle of substance use disorder.
+A group of women co-founded New Family Traditions in 2008 to build a safe place for women and their families to heal from the generational cycle of substance use disorders.

-At the time,there was no outpatient program in King County where the family can receive gender-based substance use treatment with on-site childcare.
+At the time, there were no outpatient programs in King County where the families could receive gender-based substance use treatment with on-site childcare.

 Women face different challenges in recovery

-Especially going through pregnancy, post-partum recovery, and parenting.
-The key to women’s recovery relies on the ability to connect and to build healthy relationships with ourselves, our family, and our community.
-Connection with our children and significant family members is one of the greatest motivations for women to seek treatment and recovery from addiction.
+The stigma of seeking help for substance use disorders is immense, especially for women going through pregnancy, post-partum recovery, and parenting.
+The key to a woman's recovery relies on her ability to connect and to build healthy relationships with herself, her family, and her community.
+Connection with children and significant family members is one of the greatest motivations for women to seek treatment and recovery from addiction.

-In creating the safe space, we listened to the feedback and wisdom of the lived experience, which has shaped New Family Traditions.
-Many clients told us that they were the only female in co-ed treatment groups at outpatient program.
+We listen to the feedback of women in recovery and value the wisdom of their lived experience.
+Many clients told us that they were the only female in co-ed treatment groups at previous outpatient programs.
 They face challenges with finding childcare in order to attend treatment.
 In response, all of our treatment groups are women-only and topics are often specific to women’s experience in recovery.
 Parents can use our free on-site childcare during treatment.

 Our Vision